DanielDominguezBender/ForensicAnalysis/README.md

 We see that the integrity of the evidence has been maintained since the MD5 HASH values match.

 <b>1.2.
-By studying the forensic image, determine the following information, related to the operating system installed on the computer you are analyzing:
+By studying the forensic image, determine the following information, related to the operating system installed on the computer you are analyzing:</b>

-a)How big is the partition to scan?</b>
+<b>a) How big is the partition to scan?</b>

 The partition has a size of 15728640000 bytes (about 16 Gigabytes).

 ![image1.2.a](image1.2.a.png)

-<b>b)System and version of the operating system installed.</b>
+<b>b) System and version of the operating system installed.</b>

 The installed System is a Microsoft Windows.
 The OS version: Windows 7 Starter.